Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 3. Train Impulse Control

-Implement dog impulse control exercises (like sit before opening the door, before eating, before snapping the leash on) and use them every day.
+Implement dog impulse control exercises (like sitting before opening the door, before eating, before snapping the leash on) and use them every day.
 Watch for signs of frustration.

 4. Prevent Frustration

-To prevent frustration, split the exercises in smaller, attainable steps and reward each little piece of progress.
+To prevent frustration, split the exercises into smaller, attainable steps and reward each little piece of progress.
 These small, short sessions help your dog succeed and build tolerance as you progress.

 5. Use a Front-Attachment Harness